Should we use "sudo" for day-to-day activities?

 (i.e. do tasks that require administrator privileges) with a proposal to SSH

-under the privileged account directly to do such a work, whoever asked the
+under a privileged account directly to do such a work, whoever asked the

-question starts to blabber how insecure that is, that one should use
+question starts to blabber about how insecure that is, that one should use

 and that nobody should ever login directly as root.